Best Cocktail Bars in Atlanta: Drink it In

 Ask any ATL cocktail lover for the best place for cocktails and oysters, and they’ll point you to Kimball House.
 A mainstay “best cocktail bar” listicle (much like this one), the Decatur cocktail destination’s penchant for perfectly prepared sips has garnered global notoriety.
 Complex meets classic in drinks featuring everything from spiced honey and cola bitters to fresh herbs and yuzu.

 The Lawrence invests in unique and seasonally inspired cocktails to pair with its locally sourced cuisine that blends American flair with Southern influence.
-A mainstay in Midtown’s craft cocktail scene, you can expect an experience of equal parts curated and cultivated by adept mixologists crafting cocktails with ingredients like green tea, cinnamon and rhubarb.
+A mainstay in Midtown’s craft cocktail scene, The Lawrence delivers an experience of equal parts curated and cultivated by adept mixologists crafting cocktails with ingredients like green tea, cinnamon and rhubarb.

 The cocktail stylings of Little Spirit are best summed up like this: It’s as if your drink just spit a dope freestyle and the crowd went, “Ohhhh!”
 The intimate bar blends old school hip-hop in its music choices and cocktails like the ODB (aged rum, vanilla, tobacco bitters, mezcal) and the state fruit-sanctioned King Peach (bourbon, Aperol, peach, mint, lemon).
 Shimmy shimmy ya to this cocktail cypher in Inman Park.

-While temporarily closed due to the pandemic, you can’t have an Atlanta cocktail bar guide without including the OG, Octopus Bar.
-The EAV after-hours destination is ATL cocktail royalty featuring a moving target of well-crafted signature sips and curated vibes every local must experience.
+You can’t have an Atlanta cocktail bar guide without including the Octopus Bar.
+The after-hours destination is ATL cocktail royalty featuring a moving target of well-crafted signature sips and curated vibes every local must experience.

 Parlor Cocktail Den